VigneshVSV/thing-control-panel/README.md

 The GUI is only coming up, its still rough on the edges.

-If anything is not upto your standard or buggy/broken, please do feel free to reach me:
+If anything is not upto your standard or buggy/broken, please do feel free to reach me, or open a discussion in the discussions tab or an issue.
 <br>
 [![email](https://img.shields.io/badge/email%20me-brown)](mailto:vignesh.vaidyanathan@hololinked.dev) [![ways to contact me](https://img.shields.io/badge/ways_to_contact_me-brown)](https://hololinked.dev/contact) <br>
-or open a discussion in the discussions tab or an issue.

 ### Installation